top of page

 Prescription lens

 Looking to get prescription lenses?
 We can help!
 Our lenses precisely match the wearer's vision defects and protect the eyes from the stress caused by using a computer all day.
-Dr. Holly Parker has been providing professional services in prescription lenses in St. Albert for vision correction and protection since 1996.
+Dr. Holly Parker has provided professional services in prescription lenses in St. Albert for vision correction and protection since 1996.

 Depending on individuals' varying needs, customized prescription lenses are designed and manufactured in different materials like glass, plastic, and polycarbonate.

 Prescription lenses improve eyesight by making everything around you clear, and they become part of your personality.
-So picking a pair that fits well and looks good on you is also essential.
+So, picking a pair that fits well and looks good on you is also essential.
 We will gladly assist you in finding a pair of glasses with lenses customized to your needs.
 Call us to learn more about ocular health and eye lenses.

 EYE EXAM FOR ALL

-• Adults aged 20 to 39 are advised to go for an eye exam every 2 to 3 years.
+• Adults (20-39 years): Should have an eye exam every 2 to 3 years.

-• Adults aged 40 to 64 must take an eye examination every 2 years.
+• Adults (40-64 years): Should have an eye examination every 2 years.

-Scheduling Routine eye exams is vital for the eyes' health and the quality of vision.
+Scheduling routine eye exams is vital for the eyes' health and the quality of vision.
 With Dr. Holly Parker, you can take a painless and stress-free eye exam in St. Albert.
 We serve patients of all ages!

 You can read our blog to learn why eye exams are so important.